Kadika38/Valet/planningV2.md

 * function still needs to be added

 Notes / Todo
-- Need to learn how to update single
+- Update Gate to update vehicle & employee data during related functions
 - Employee
 - POS
 - During program initial set up, create all the garages spots ; then create a map of <Vehicle, Spot> called garage